-- Used on doorbells to step down household current from 120 V to about 16-24 volts required by smart doorbells
+- Used on doorbells to step down household currents from 120 V to about 16-24 volts required by smart doorbells

-We can classify electrical transformers into various types depending on their construction, purpose, cooling method and supply.
+Electrical transformers can be classified into various types depending on their construction, purpose, cooling method, and supply.

-Based on construction, we have two types of transformer, the core, and the shell-type.
+Based on construction, we have two types of transformers, the core, and the shell-type.

 The core type of transformer has its windings at the two core limbs, it also has one magnetic flux path, a better cooling surface, and many other features.

 The shell-type transformer has its winding at the mid-arm of the core.
-It also has two magnetic flux path, less effective cooling surface, and other features.
+It also has two magnetic flux paths, a less effective cooling surface, and other features.